-Continue deliberations from the November 5, 2019 joint public hearing with the Planning Commission (PC) on amendments to Kirkland Zoning Code Chapter 95 (KZC 95).
-To facilitate that discussion, staff will sequentially walk through draft code sections, seeking the Houghton Community Council's (HCC) recommendation to the PC per KZC 160.25.
+Continue deliberations from the November 5, 2019 joint public hearing with the Houghton Community Council (HCC) on amendments to Kirkland Zoning Code Chapter 95 (KZC).
+Consider additional written testimony received since the hearing and the HCC's recommendation to the Planning Commission (Attachment 2).
+To facilitate the Planning Commission's (PC) discussion, staff will sequentially walk through the draft code sections, seeking the PC's recommendation to the City Council per KZC 160.80.
+Staff recommends using the version included as Attachment 1, which has been refined since the November 5th public hearing as discussed below.